Carlos Filizzola: Other works

 He supported cultural demonstrations and the creation of comisiones vecinales.
 Furthermore, during his administration the number of public officials doubled, from 2,200 to 4,400, which led Filizzola being accused of filling the municipality with members of Asunción for Everyone.
 The increase in bureaucrats can also be due to the creation of more municipal departments, such as the Environmental Department.

 During his mayoralty, Filizzola was elected a member of the World Economic Forum, advisory member of the board of directors of the Ibero-American Organization of Intermunicipal Cooperation and executive secretary of the Mercociudades Organization.
 He was also vice president of the Paraguayan Organization of Intermunicipal Cooperation (OPACI) from 1994 to 1996 and president of the Association of Municipalities of the Metropolitan Area (AMUAM) in 1995 and 1996.

 1998 vice presidential campaign

 In 1996, Filizzola became the president of the National Encounter Party, this made him the head of the third largest force in Paraguayan politics at the time.
 That same year he formed his own faction within the party, called Participación Amplia, Integración Solidaridad (PAIS).

 In 1998, Filizzola formed an alliance with the liberals, becoming the running mate of Domingo Laíno, who was running for president for a third consecutive time.
 Laíno lost once again, this time to Raúl Cubas and Luis María Argaña, who united the Colorado Party under one ticket.

-In March of 1999, Filizzola was replaced as president of the National Encounter Party by Euclides Acevedo.
+In March 1999, Filizzola was replaced as president of the National Encounter Party by Euclides Acevedo.